MFStapert/mfstapertdotdev/_posts/2024-04-02-why-i-no-longer-use-npx.markdown

 ---
 layout: post
-title: '[node] Why I no longer use npx in CI
+title: '[node] Why I no longer use npx in CI'
 date: 2024-04-02 00:00:00 +0100
 ---